 Dwell time for attacks involving ransomware were significantly lower, averaging 43 days between infection and remediation due to the nature of how ransomware informs its victims.

-These figures should serve as a wake-up call for SMBs operating improper critical security controls.
+These figures should serve as a wake-up call for SMBs operating improper CIS Controls.
 At a minimum, NNT suggests implementing the first six CIS Controls - referred to as the Basic Controls - to protect your organization from the most common and devastating cyber threats.
 You can learn more about the basic security controls by reading our latest resource: Understanding the Basic CIS Controls - CSC 1 - 6

 Join us for our upcoming webinar on CIS Control 5 - Secure Configuration for Hardware and Software on Mobile Devices, Laptops, Workstations, and Servers - and hear from Tony Sager Senior Vice President and Chief Evangelist of Center for Internet Security and Mark Kedgley CTO of New Net Technologies as they discuss Critical Control #5 and explore an effective SecureOps strategy.